 - Glitter for decoration (FYI – this biodegradable kind is ocean-friendly!)

 - Sketch a simple picture frame or download & print our templates

 I loved how these hand-inked frames looked so much, I decided to scan them in and make them a printable set that you can use if you’re running short on time or supplies!
-I even added a few tea-dyed labels, perfectly-sized to fit as ours did, that you can use for you own name plates!
+I even added a few tea-dyed labels, perfectly sized to fit as ours did, that you can use for your own nameplates!

 Print out the desired template pages on to copy paper (to cut a template) or directly on to watercolor paper that has been trimmed to fit your printer (you may want to run a test print through first to make sure your printer can handle the thickness of the paper).

 If you’d rather not use our printables, you can sketch your own simple frames, bats, and labels onto sheets of watercolor paper or heavy cardstock.

 Use scissors to cut around your picture frame.